Ralser-lab/Proteomic-drug-discovery/README.md

 ## Installation & Execution

-1. Clone this repository and navigate to root directory (copy-paste in CLI):
+1. Clone this repository and navigate to root directory.
 ```bash
    cd /Proteomic-drug-discovery
 ```
 2. Download [data](https://figshare.com/s/6d164fd50adfdb9a68d7) and place it into `/data`.
-3. Install [docker](https://www.docker.com/get-started) and add to $PATH.
+3. Install [docker](https://www.docker.com/get-started) and add to command line interface (CLI) $PATH.
-4. Build a [virtual computing environment](./docker/Dockerfile) with docker (copy-paste in CLI):
+4. Build a [docker image](./docker/Dockerfile) of the computing environment  in the root directory (copy-paste in CLI):
 ```bash
    docker build -t prot-env -f docker/Dockerfile .
 ```